melanieplageman/autobench/README.md

   - `defaults` contain parameters that the user may want to set
   - `tasks` contains two playbooks
     - `kernel_settings.yaml` contains all of the tasks for changing kernel settings for the purposes of I/O benchmarking
-    - `main.yaml`contains all of the tasks for setting up and running an FIO job on the target host
+    - `main.yaml` contains all of the tasks for setting up and running an FIO job on the target host
   - `templates` contains the template for generating the profile with the FIO job settings and kernel parameters specified in profile supplied by the user when running the fio playbook
+  - `files` contains scripts for setting up the fio results database
 - `git` role: This just installs git
 - `postgres` role:
   - `defaults` contain parameters that the user may want to set